 Night-time work to install a permanent rockfall protection canopy on SH1 between Peketā and the Parititahi Tunnels south of Kaikōura has been extended to early 2021 (weather depending).

-Closures are taking place five nights a week (Sunday to Thursday) until late December and then resuming in January until the work is complete.
-Traffic will be cleared through at certain times (see new timetable below which comes into effect from Sunday 18 October – just one minor change to the opening time in the morning).
+Night closures are taking place five nights a week (Sunday to Thursday) until the work is complete.
+Traffic will be cleared through at certain times as scheduled below.

 |7:00pm–8:30pm||Road will be closed for 30-minute intervals from 7:00pm–8.30pm.
 Following a 30-minute closure the road will re-open to allow queued traffic through, and then close again for 30 minutes.
 This cycle is repeated until 8.30pm.
 (Average wait time 20–25 minutes).|

 |11:30pm||ROAD OPEN to clear queued traffic only.
 Traffic MUST be in the queue by 11:30pm to be let through.|

 If you need to travel during the closure times and don’t want to time their travel to the set re-opening times, the Inland Road via Waiau (Route 70) is open 24/7 and would be the detour for light vehicles.

 The alternative route for heavy vehicles between Blenheim and Waipara would be via SH7, SH65, SH6 and SH63.
 This route is open 24/7 and takes about 6.5 hours to travel.

 To plan your journey and for updates on delays, roadworks and road closures go to our Journey Planner website or call 0800 4 HIGHWAYS (0800 44 44 49).

 Check at least two hours before travel and when you’re on the road.